iamcaleberic/docker-sysmd/README.md

   `bash docker-sysmd.sh`

 - Follow the prompts
-  * Select `Image` to add timer and service for clearing all images daily
+  * Select `Images` to add timer and service for clearing all images daily
   * Select `Containers` to add timer and service for clearing all containers daily

 - Service and Timer files are located in the `lib` folder.